chrlic/opentelemetry-operator/README.md

     - name: ...
       value: ...
 ```
-List of all attributes can be found at [otel-webserver-module](https://github.com/open-telemetry/opentelemetry-cpp-contrib/tree/main/instrumentation/otel-webserver-module)
+List of all available attributes can be found at [otel-webserver-module](https://github.com/open-telemetry/opentelemetry-cpp-contrib/tree/main/instrumentation/otel-webserver-module)

 #### Inject OpenTelemetry SDK environment variables only